ARpatterns/catalog/README.md

 ## AR Pattern Diagram
 All of the patterns are documented in a standardized way explained in the [AR Pattern Diagram](https://github.com/ARpatterns/diagram) repository.

+## How to Contribute
+This is a community-driven catalog, which means we need you as a contributor!
+Join us in creating new patterns and enhancing the existing ones.
+We would love to see more examples of the patterns in use in other technologies.

+How to contribute is described in detail here: [Contributing](CONTRIBUTING.md)